asciidisco/grunt-backbonebuilder/README.md

       // output location (relative to your grunt.js file location)
       dest: 'build/backbone.custom.js',
       // if you want to use a different backbone version than the build in one (0.9.2)
-      // then just a reference to your UNMINIFIED backbone version
+      // then just add a reference to your own UNMINIFIED backbone version
       src: 'vendor/mySpecialBackboneVersion.js'
     },
 // ... even more grunt file contents
 ```

 ## Release History